$50,000 Email Lists

 That’s why it’s highly effective.

-Of the 50 people, up to 50% can visit the stall in a given week based on their weekend schedule and the strength of the produce available, because they now know about it versus not having any idea what fresh produce was available and defaulting to Wal-Mart.
+Of the 50 people, up to 50% can visit the stall in a given week based on their weekend schedule and the strength of the produce available.
+That’s all because the farmer won their mindshare and they remember his stall, versus not having any idea what fresh produce is available this week and defaulting to Walmart.

 If 25 people visit and purchase a $30 basket, that’s $750 per week.
 From a free email list and one short email.

 - It’s timely.
 He sends this newsletter the day before the farm has its Saturday market.
-So people know exactly what they’ll be selling and can decide if they want to go, or how early they’ll line up (if they mention some veggies are in short supply… and there’s always a line).
-People get the email when they need it, eager to know what’s in store for the market the next day.
+So people know exactly what’s on offer and can decide if they want to go, or how early they’ll line up (if they mention some veggies are in short supply, there’s always a line).
+People get the email when they need it, eager to know what’s available the next day.

 - It’s got personality.
 You’d think selling organic veggies and homemade pastries could be somewhat boring or monotonous, but they tell a great story every single time.
 Everything from saving cows to mobster zucchinis.
 If you put your personality into it, you can create interest in anything.